 Types of Critiques

+Focusing on verbal and written articulation critiquing skills, the Graduate Group Critique provides a structured forum with faculty, fellow students, visiting artists, and curators to identify and articulate what they want to express.
 In each of the four semesters of the MFA program, students participate in a Graduate Critique course.
-Focusing on verbal and written articulation critiquing skills, the Graduate Group Critique provides a structured forum for students to identify and articulate what they want to express.
 During their second year, students also have the option to select Individual critiques for a more focused, one-to-one opportunity with a faculty member.
 Learning to express concerns, issues, and motivations, as well as the best strategies to do so, will form the basis of their research and practice.
 Analytical and evaluative skills develop as students gain experience critiquing and questioning their peers.

-At the end of each semester, all students enrolled in two or more credits of studio art classes have a Review Board.
+At the end of each semester, all students enrolled in two or more semester hour units of studio art classes have a Review Board.
 MFA students meet with a team of two faculty and one graduate student for their review.
-The faculty and student reviewers critique and assess the body of work produced over the semester.
+The faculty and student reviewers critique and assess the body of work and research produced over the semester.

 At the second Review Board, a determination is made as to whether the graduate student can move on to their thesis year.
 The approval process is managed, and ultimately determined, by the specific faculty members participating in each Review Board.
 The outcome of the approval process is recorded in the student’s Review Board folder and submitted back to the Registrar’s Office.